danieljose/remoteuci/readme.md

 ## How to use "Remote UCI"

-Initial Setup: Before using the program, make sure you have a file named remoteuci.ini in the same folder as the program.
+Initial Setup: Before using the program, make sure you have a file named remoteuci.ini in the same folder as the remoteuci.exe program.
 This file can contain configuration parameters that will be loaded at the start of the program.

-Server Mode: If you want to run the program in server mode (to offer a chess engine to other users), you will need to specify the UCI engine path with the -E argument.
+Server Mode: If you want to run the program in server mode (to offer the chess engine), you will need to specify the UCI engine executable path with the -E argument.
 For example:

 	RemoteUCI.exe -E[path_of_the_engine]